Tethered Capture

 Tethering with file transfer to the computer

 While tethering using video out is fast and uncomplicated, tethering with file transfer to the computer offers many advantages you can't get with video out.
-These include ingestion options such as file renaming, embedding metadata, and perhaps most importantly, it allows for more accurate and detailed previews since the actual high resolution files are processed and displayed.
-Here are some important considerations for choosing which tethering hardware and software to use:
+These include ingestion options such as file renaming, embedding metadata and, perhaps most importantly, it allows for more accurate and detailed previews since the actual high resolution files are processed and displayed.

 • Does the software application have camera controls?